DataDog/go-profiler-notes/stack-traces.md

 There is a lot going on in the picture above, but for now let's focus on the things highlighted in red.
 To get a stack trace, the first thing we need is the current program counter (pc) which identifies the function that is currently being executed.
 This is found in a CPU register called `rip` (instruction pointer register) that points to another region of memory that holds the executable machine code of our program.
 If you're not familiar with registers, you can think of them as special CPU variables that are incredibly fast to access.

 The next step is to find the program counters of all the callers of the current function, i.e. all the `return address (pc)` values that are also highlighted in red.
-There are various techniques for doing, which are described in the [Unwinding](#unwinding) section.
-The end result is a list of program counters that represent your stack trace.
+There are various techniques for doing this, which are described in the [Unwinding](#unwinding) section.
+The end result is a list of program counters that represent a stack trace.
 In fact, it's exactly the same list you can get from [`runtime.Callers()`](https://golang.org/pkg/runtime/#Callers) within your program.
 Last but not least, these `pc` values are translated into human readable file/line/function names as described in the [Symbolization](#symbolization) section below.

 ### Real Example